Meeco/docs/guides/onboarding-to-svx.md

-To onboard to SVX you will first need to sign up.
+To onboard to Secure Value Exchange (SVX) you will first need to sign up.
 Navigate to our [sign up form](https://www.meeco.me/signup) to gain access to our Sandbox.
 Once your access has been approved, you will be able to [log in to the SVX Portal](https://portal-sandbox.securevalueexchange.com/login).
-From here you can either:
+From here you can:
-* Use the Portal UI to undertake workflows, or
+* Use the Portal UI to manage workflows, and
 * Directly access the SVX Sandbox API.

 ## Using the Portal UI